Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 ```
 bully -b <bssid> <interface>
 ```
 The AP could block WPS after certain failed attempts, to try to avoid this we could add more delay between tries (But this is not perfect).
 There is an attack called [Pixie Dust](https://www.quora.com/How-does-a-WPS-pixie-attack-work), it is offline and if the AP is vulnerable you could get the PIN in just minutes thanks to a problem with the random generation of nonces used.
-Bully offers this attack too with the `-d` flag so use it if possible to improve you chances.
+Bully offers this attack too with the `-d` flag so use it if possible to improve your chances.